 - Hire a copywriter to write your promotional materials.
 Better yet, find another writer in the same boat, and write each other’s promotional materials.

 If you’re nervous about self-promotion or attracting clients, remember that you’re doing it already, and everything you do is actually part of that process.
-So, embrace it, be ready, try the above techniques, and get out there and do your best work.
+So, embrace self-promotion as a writer, be ready, try the above techniques, and get out there and do your best work.